 Accept Online Payments: One of the most important things online invoicing should help you do is accept payments quickly.
 That's why you should look for an invoicing tool that has payments built-in.
 When your invoicing tool has built-in payments, you can send an invoice that includes a Pay Now button so customers can submit payment right away, and you don't have to worry about getting a hold of them on the phone or chasing down your payments.

 Benefits of Online Invoicing

-Included with your account: Some payment processors now include invoicing with your account, so you don’t need to find a secondary provider, have to reconcile payments from two different platforms, or pay extra to access the tools you need.
+Included with your account: Some payment processors now offer invoicing software for small businesses, so you don't need to find a secondary provider, have to reconcile payments from two different platforms, or pay extra to access the tools you need.
 If you choose a provider that charges for invoicing be sure to confirm whether they charge per invoice sent, if your plan has a monthly limit, or if you just need to pay for additional features that you may or may not need.

 Free to send: As long as invoicing is included in your plan, it won't cost your business anything to email an invoice to a customer and as long as your payment processor offers competitive payment processing rates, that's all you'll have to pay when your customer submits their payment.
 Going the digital route for invoicing helps to save you money on stamps, office supplies, and of course, your time as you don't need to worry about mailing out invoices or delivering items to customers.
 Simply click send, and your invoice is on its way.

 It's Easy for Customers to Pay: As long as your online invoicing includes built-in payments, it should be relatively easy for customers to enter their payment details.
 Emailed invoices will include a link to submit payment so you can quickly collect payment when invoices are due.
 If your customers need a gentle reminder that they have an outstanding invoice, you can send an Invoice Due Reminder to let them know.
 These due reminders can be sent in batches all at once, giving you an efficient, automated process for following up on overdue payments.